 - A faulty ignition coil.
-A faulty ignition coil also referred to as a coil on plug, coil per cylinder, or coil near plug will not be able to provide enough voltage to the spark plug causing engine misfire.
+A faulty ignition coil also referred to as a coil-on plug, coil per cylinder, or coil near plug will not be able to provide enough voltage to the spark plug causing an engine to misfire.

 - Faulty spark plug wire.
-Spark plug wires that are used on coil near plug ignition coils that are faulty can cause engine misfire and a check engine light.
+Spark plug wires that are used on coil near plug ignition coils that are faulty can cause an engine to misfire and a check engine light.

 7. A Faulty Distributor Ignition System